 The discharge from existing or new individual systems utilizing subsurface disposal shall be prohibited by the Regional Water Board in accordance with Section 13280 of the California Water Code where substantial evidence shows that such discharges will result in violation of water quality objectives, will impair present or future beneficial uses of water, will cause pollution, nuisance, or contamination, or will unreasonably degrade the quality of any waters of the State.
-Identification of "individual systems prohibition areas" are incorporated into Section VIII of this policy.
+Identification of "individual systems prohibition areas" is incorporated into Section VIII of this policy.

-IV.
-DESIGN CRITERIA AND TECHNICAL GUIDELINES
+- IV.
+DESIGN CRITERIA AND TECHNICAL GUIDELINES - A. Estimates of Wastewater Flows for Design Purposes

-A. Septic Tank Sizing